skip navigation

 View Curriculum

 The fundamental role of the conservation professional is to preserve and conserve, as appropriate, cultural property for present and future generations.
-We have a lot to learn from the experiences and events of people who have gone before us.
-However, we can't learn much from the past if we don't have records of it.
-Imagine how much history is lost to us when an ancient artifact is destroyed by perfectly well-meaning people who want to save it.
+To retain these records of the past takes experience in both preventative and treatment conservation, as well as the science of materials.
+These skills allow us to keep alive pieces of history so we can learn from the experiences and events of those who have gone before us.
+Imagine how much history is lost to us when an ancient artifact is destroyed whether through unintended deterioration or intentional damage.

 This two-year Ontario College graduate certificate is an intensive, fast-paced learning experience that you will undertake in four consecutive semesters.
 You'll start your classes in September and spend your first three semesters, during the fall, winter and summer, at the college.
 Following your introduction to the field of conservation, you will gain valuable, applied and skills-based experience in the care and handling of most common museum materials, including ceramics, glass, stone, metals, wooden objects, leather and proteinaceous materials, textiles, works of art on paper, books, archival materials, photographs and modern materials.
 Updated curriculum reflects a focus on hands-on skills, experienced based learning, practical applications, beyond best practices and professional standards rooted in ethical applications.
 Once you've learned the theory and practical skills, you'll treat museum artifacts from local, regional, and national sites.
 Complementary courses, workshops, assignments, and community-based projects will offer off campus opportunities to practice conservation methods.
-A full-time, unpaid, curriculum-based internship in your final semester (September to December) provides an invaluable learning and work experience.
+A full-time, typically unpaid, curriculum-based internship in your final semester (September to December) provides an invaluable learning and work experience.

 Please note: This program is extremely time-intensive, including class time, lab time, demonstrations and simulations, site visits, twilight classes, working in situ on applied projects and working in teams.
 Students who are able to fully commit their time enjoy the most success, and benefit greatly from the program's authentic learning experience and assessments.